thedpws/bc/README.md

-# Project 1
+# Project 2
-# Antrl4 Grammar with Actions
+# Antlr4: if-statements, for-loops, while-loops, functions, and scoping

 Following the example we had in class, write a grammar for the part of the language specified below with embedded actions that allow the language to be recognized and the calculation to be performed.